 You can find the dish all over France, but only Marseille does it true justice.
 Provence cuisine’s most famous contribution to French gastronomy is the legendary bouillabaisse, an excellent chowder made with at least three kinds of fresh saltwater fish, cooked for about 10 minutes in a broth containing onions, tomatoes, saffron, and various herbs and eaten as a main course with toasted bread and rouille, a spicy mayonnaise of olive oil, garlic, and chili pepper.
 This sumptuous dish is delicious, filling, and very moreish; this dish is nevertheless the tip of a gastronomic iceberg.

 Yet, in a sense, Marseille is a very nontraditional center of gastronomy in France.
 Decades of immigration and a vibrant multicultural society have endowed the city with one of France’s most exciting ‘non-French’ culinary scenes, particularly if you seek North African dishes.
 Couscous is a regional staple in Marseille; one of the most delicious and easy-to-find North African dishes, couscous, is steamed semolina garnished with vegetables and a spicy meat-based sauce just before it is served.
 Utterly delicious, it is typically enjoyed with lamb shish kebab, merguez (small, spicy sausages), mechoui (barbecued lamb on the bone), chicken, or other meat.
-Tajine is reliably excellent, a slow-cooked stew of beef, preserved lemons, and apricots.
+Tajine, a slow-cooked stew of beef preserved lemons and apricots, is reliably excellent.
 Locals joke that the quality is higher than in its homeland of Morocco.

 And so to our favorite topic – wine.
 Delicious rose remains the mainstay of Provencal wine production; the best examples are wonderfully fruit-forward, refreshing, and quite moreish.
-Cotes de Provence is the most commonly seen appellation, home of sun-kissed rose that perfectly suits the region’s climate.
+Cotes de Provence is the most commonly seen appellation, home of sun-kissed rosé that perfectly suit the region’s climate.
 However, producers increasingly experiment with barrique to craft more structured and ‘serious’ examples – perfect with food.
-Indeed, plenty of exciting reds and some superb whites have also emerged over the last 20 years or so, and it is simply not correct to say anymore that the Provence region is a one-trick pony.
+Indeed, plenty of exciting reds and some superb whites have also emerged over the last 20 years, and it is simply not correct to say that the Provence region is a one-trick pony.
 Bandol is the region’s most celebrated red wine offering; good examples are concentrated, spicy, aromatic, and long-lived.
-Bellet is another exciting sub-region, offering some well-structured reds, lightly floral nutty whites, and gorgeous rose.
+Bellet is another exciting sub-region, offering some well-structured reds, lightly floral, nutty whites, and gorgeous rosé.

 Highlights